Malcolm Alker: Career

 In January 2009, Alker was stripped of the club captaincy following a breach of club rules during their pre-season training camp in Jacksonville, Florida.
-He was re-appointed as captain two months later.
+He was re-appointed captain two months later.

 In August 2010, Alker announced that he would be retiring at the end of the season, but would remain at the club in a coaching role.

 In March 2011, it was announced that head coach Shaun McRae would be taking sick leave, with Alker jointly taking charge of coaching duties alongside fellow assistant Phil Veivers and Director of Football Steve Simms during his absence.
 In April 2011, Alker filed a complaint against Salford after being dismissed from a training session.
 After failing to come to an agreement, the club announced that Alker would be "taking time away from the club to undergo surgery on his neck".